 Flag Day will be celebrated this year on Sunday, June 14, 2020.
 Flag Week is celebrated the week of June 14th, every year.

-The Origins Of Flags
+The Origin Of Flags

 Flag use has evolved over time to include symbolic indicators or military victory (raising the flag over a conquered enemy) or defeat (lowering the flag as either a symbolic surrender or as a simple indication that one side has lost the conflict.

-In naval operations, the flag has important significance; sailors could spot a seagoing friend or foe from great distances based on the type of flags flown by approaching sea vessels.
+In naval operations, the flag has important significance.
+Sailors could spot a seagoing friend or foe from great distances based on the type of flags flown by approaching sea vessels.
 Whether a ship’s crew would be greeted with a friendly response or a volley of cannon fire could be judged based on a viewing of “the colors” of the approaching ship.

 This form of identification was not without its’ disadvantages; pirates were known to fly flags of a friendly vessel before coming into firing range before hoisting “the Jolly Roger” or other signifiers of a pirate ship.
 This practice is said to be the origin of the term “false flag operation”, which has been heard quite a bit in news reports in the last few years for one reason or another.